Susan Boyle: Global dominance, acting and tour (2010–2014)

 Boyle released her fourth album Standing Ovation: The Greatest Songs from the Stage in November 2012.
 She reportedly took piano lessons as she planned on playing it for the album.
 A reporter told The Sun, "Susan loves the piano and always dreamed of being able to reach a standard which would allow her to play on stage and on her albums."
-In October 2012 renowned opera star Placido Domingo released his album Songs which included a duet with Boyle of Shania Twain's "From This Moment On".
+In October 2012 renowned opera star Plácido Domingo released his album Songs, which included a duet with Boyle of Shania Twain's "From This Moment On".
 Boyle made her first acting appearance as Eleanor Hopewell in The Christmas Candle.
 The film is based on a book written by Max Lucado about a 19th-century village of simple people in the English Cotswolds in need of a miracle.
 The film was released on 22 November 2013 in the US and 29 November 2013 in the UK.
 Speaking of her first acting role, Boyle said, "I can't believe I'm making a film.
 I'm very excited to be a part of The Christmas Candle.
 Everyone on set is a delight to work with and it's a fantastic experience to be part of the team."

 In the film Boyle sings an original song, "Miracle Hymn", the anthem for the film and a track from her album Home for Christmas, which also featured a duet with Elvis Presley singing "O Come All Ye Faithful".
 The album was released on 29 October 2013 in the U.S. Previously in television, Boyle starred as herself in I Dreamed a Dream: The Susan Boyle Story and in a 2011 documentary titled Susan Boyle: An Unlikely Superstar.
 She starred in a second documentary titled There's Something About Susan in the UK, which first aired on ITV on 12 December 2013.
 It aired in the US on Ovation Channel under the title Susan Boyle Her Secret Struggle with the premiere on 9 April 2014.
 In October 2013 American vocalist Johnny Mathis released an album titled Sending You a Little Christmas.
-The album includes "Do You Hear What I Hear?" a duet performed with Boyle.
+The album includes "Do You Hear What I Hear?", a duet performed with Boyle.